TrueNASTrueNAS Nightly Development Documentation

 Hosts Allow and Hosts Deny work together to produce different situations:

-• If neither Hosts Allow nor Hosts Deny contains an entry, any host can access the SMB share.
+• Leaving both Hosts Allow and Hosts Deny free of entries allows any host to access the SMB share.

-• If you create a Hosts Deny list, but no Hosts Allow list, the share allows all hosts not on the Hosts Deny list.
+• Adding entries to the Hosts Deny list but not Hosts Allow list allows all hosts not on the Hosts Deny list to access the share.

-• If you create both a Hosts Allow and Hosts Deny list, the share allows all hosts on the Hosts Allow list.
-The share also allows hosts not on the Hosts Allow or Hosts Deny list.
+• Adding entries to both a Hosts Allow and Hosts Deny list allows all hosts on the Hosts Allow list to access the share, and also allows hosts not on the Hosts Allow or Hosts Deny list to access the share.

 Apple Filing Protocol (AFP) Compatibility